Lab Members

 Fellow - University of Pennsylvania, Perelman School of Medicine, Philadelphia, PA, 2010-2015

-Ph.D. - Graduate School of Biomedical Sciences & The University of Texas MD Anderson Cancer Center, Houston, TX, 2010
+Ph.D. — MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences, Houston, TX, 2010

 B.S. - Texas A&M University, College Station, TX, 2004

-Schadler is originally from Austin, Texas.
-She completed her B.S. in Molecular & Cell Biology at Texas A&M University, where she had her first job in a scientific setting making fly food for a drosophila genetics lab.
-Schadler then completed her Ph.D. in Cancer Biology at The University of Texas Graduate School of Biomedical Sciences and MD Anderson Cancer Center.
+Keri Schadler is originally from Austin, Texas.
+She completed her B.S. in molecular and cell biology at Texas A&M University, where she had her first job in a scientific setting making fly food for a drosophila genetics lab.
+She then completed her Ph.D. in cancer biology at the MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences.
 Her thesis work demonstrated the critical role of DLL4-Notch signaling for bone marrow-derived cell participation in vasculogenesis in Ewing’s sarcoma.
-For this work, Schadler was awarded the Alfred Knudson Award for Excellence in Graduate Research by MD Anderson Cancer Center.
-During graduate school, Schadler completed over 100 hours of observation in the pediatric non-neural solid tumors clinic in the Children’s Cancer Hospital at MD Anderson, and earned a certification in Clinical and Translational Research.
+For this work, Schadler was awarded the Alfred Knudson Award for Excellence in Graduate Research by MD Anderson.
+During graduate school, Schadler completed more than 100 hours of observation in the pediatric non-neural solid tumors clinic in the Children’s Cancer Hospital at MD Anderson, and earned a certification in Clinical and Translational Research.
 After graduate school, Schadler completed a postdoctoral fellowship at the University of Pennsylvania Abramson Family Cancer Research Institute.
 During this fellowship, Schadler’s love for tumor vascular development was combined with a scientific interest in the role of exercise in cancer treatment, and she launched the basis of her current focus on the effects of exercise on tumor response to therapy.
-Schadler returned to MD Anderson Cancer Center as faculty in 2015.
+Schadler returned to MD Anderson as faculty in 2015.
 She enjoys spending time with family and friends, traveling and running or cycling the bayou trails of Houston.

 EFMarmonti@mdanderson.org